FishlandicFishy/lexicring/wiki/empty-r.md

 Its theme song and national anthem is **Greensleeves**, the same as that of the HKDSE examinations and the Hang Seng Bank.

-The latter Chinese translation is political and means "Party Railway".
+The latter Chinese translation is political and means "(Political) Party Railway".

 There have been several occasions where Empty R has arisen.